nestauk/asf_heat_pump_suitability/asf_heat_pump_suitability/pipeline/README.md

 To calculate heat pump suitability, you first need to produce the required inputs:
 To weight the EPC data, add new features, and estimate garden size of properties in preparation for calculating suitability, you can run the following files in any order.
-All scripts take the preprocessed and deduplicated EPC dataset (output from `asf-daps`) in parquet file format as input.
+All scripts take the preprocessed and deduplicated EPC dataset (output from `asf-daps`) in parquet file format as input via the `--epc` argument.
 Ensure you set the `--year` and `--quarter` arguments to correspond to those of the EPC dataset when running each script.See the script `.py` files for more detailed running instructions.

+E.g. to run the pipeline for 2023 Q4 EPC data, you would set the following args for each script in the table below:

+- `--epc s3://asf-daps/lakehouse/processed/epc/old/deduplicated/processed_dedupl-0.parquet`
+- `--year 2023`
+- `--quarter 4`

 |             Script             | Purpose                                                                                                                          | Inputs                                                                                                                                                                                                                                  | Output filename                                                                                        | Output description                                                                                                                                        |
 | :----------------------------: | :------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------- |